 Ebony roots with purple and violet ombre end in a unique mahogany shade.
 Layers and curls enhance this kaleidoscopic effect for a younger, more vibrant feel within this slight mahogany tint.

-If you want to help spice up a darker look, you need to turn to this stunning deep mahogany brown.
-If you are beginning with a darker color, opt for a balayage, and glazing with a dark copper/red violet.
+To help spice up a darker look, you must turn to this stunning deep mahogany brown.
+If you are beginning with a darker color, opt for a balayage and glazing with a dark copper/red violet.
 The red-violet in your glaze will give it an illusion of depth and avoid going too bright and coppery.

 Dark brown mahogany is most often luscious and natural-looking.
 It makes your hair seem thick and healthy.
-Soft waves carry out a dramatic finish, so make sure to style it that way.
+Soft waves have a dramatic finish, so style it that way.

 One-of-a-kind styling where you have rich brown roots to ombre burgundy wine-colored ends.
-Curling it is a good choice for an added eye-catching effect on a mahogany red hair color.
+Curling is a good choice for an eye-catching effect on a mahogany red hair color.

 Pair a shade of mahogany with blonde highlights to create a masterpiece pleasant to the eyes.
 The rich, cool tone of the red and the warmth of the blonde hue establish a distinctive dimension.
-They blend much better if your tresses are styled with waves or curls.
+A mahogany hair color with highlights blends much better if your tresses are styled with waves or curls.

 Be the envy of every lady with your luxurious rich brown hair falling effortlessly!
-A nice mahogany ombre does the trick, together with big curls that are the definition of sexy.
+A nice mahogany ombre does the trick, together with big curls that define sexy.

 A shade of mahogany with caramel highlights makes a warm and luscious hair color!
 A mahogany balayage results in a very dimensional finish.
 Feel free to emphasize your caramel highlights with waves and texture.
 What’s also great about this mahogany brown hair is its ability to look denser.

 Dark plum hair on the brown side of the spectrum gives you a beautiful deep mahogany brown hair color.
-Luscious waves on mahogany long hair help this moody vibe.
+Luscious waves on long hair with a rich mahogany hair color help this moody vibe.